pentestpartners/mykali/README.md

 - [x] Have the script update Kali
 - [x] Have the script clone a configurable list of git repos
 - [ ] Have the script install tools from the distro repos
-- [ ] Have the script run any necessary extra install commands for the git repos, such as pip/setup/extra linking
+- [x] Have the script run any necessary extra install commands for the git repos, such as pip/setup/extra linking
 - [ ] Have the script be able to run custom commands from the configuration file
 - [ ] Have the script be able to manage installing config files in some way (how?)
+- [ ] Have the script handle environment variables for paths etc.
+- [ ] Create a secondary tool for looping through an existing /opt directory (or wherever) and adding the repos to the config.json

+Pull requests and/or suggestions welcome.